 R can produce complex and interesting pieces of statistical analysis, beyond what ArcGIS Pro is capable of.
 But how do you make the most of your results?
-While R can be used to create static charts and maps, why not take advantage of the sharing capabilities of the ArcGIS Platform to give your audience interactive visualisations of your results.
+While R can be used to create static charts and maps, why not take advantage of the sharing capabilities of ArcGIS to give your audience interactive visualisations of your results.
 These can then be shared to your wider organisation or even to the public.

 The arc.write function can write results from R directly back to your file geodatabase in a GIS-ready format.
 Open the results in ArcGIS Pro and use the symbology tools to create beautiful visualisations.
 Then, share your map to ArcGIS Online and create a tailored web application using one of the many ready-to-use templates.

 Share your analytical results in an interactive and visually appealing web application that can be accessed anywhere, no web development knowledge required.

 What if you have an R analysis workflow that you need to run regularly on your spatial datasets?
 GIS and R users can work together to create R scripts which run directly in ArcGIS Pro via a geoprocessing tool.
 Save time for both teams by allowing GIS users to take R functionality in their hands from within their own familiar software.
 They can even include the R script in their models.